ricardopereira/blog/_posts/2015-09-07-EN-uitableview-with-cagradientlayer.md

 <br/>

-Initially I thought using `shadowImage` property where it is possible to render a shadow using an image which basically performs as any other UIImageView.
+Initially I thought using `shadowImage` property where it is possible to render a shadow using an image which basically performs as any other `UIImageView`.
 However, I wanted to draw the shadow from code so I decided to use `CAGradientLayer`.

 <br/>